 Your relationship with graduate students may change because you may be considered management under the law and they will be employees, which could result in the union scrutinizing your conversations and decisions when it comes to graduate students.

 What can I say to graduate students who ask about unionization?

 - Respond to graduate student assistants’ questions and/or address inaccurate or misleading information being disseminated.
-You can also refer them to the Graduate Student FAQs.
+You can also refer them to the Unionization FAQs.

-- Explain the University’s efforts to address graduate student concerns in the past, in large part with the guidance and input of graduate students on councils and committees, such as the Student Insurance Advisory Board, Graduate Council, the Task Force on Graduate Assistants, and others.
+- Explain the University’s efforts to address graduate student concerns in the past, in large part with the guidance and input of graduate students on councils and committees, such as the Student Insurance Advisory Board, Graduate Council, and others.

 - Explain the University’s continued commitment to providing graduate student assistants with a world-class graduate education, and teaching and/or research experience in their respective fields to prepare them for careers when they leave the University.

-- Tell graduate student assistants about the competitive benefits they presently enjoy and the resources that are available to them (refer to information available on the Graduate School’s website).
+- Tell graduate student assistants about the competitive benefits they presently enjoy and the resources that are available to them (refer to information available on the Graduate Student Benefits).